 Liver cysts are sacs in the liver that may contain fluid or a solid mass of cells.
-Most liver cysts are present from birth and do not cause symptoms, but large ones may need treatment.
+Most cysts on the liver are present from birth and do not cause symptoms.

 Sometimes, however, if the cysts become large, a person may experience pain or other symptoms that require treatment.